ibm-cloud-docs/discovery-data/sdu-choose.md

     For more information, see [Apply a pretrained SDU model](/docs/discovery-data?topic=discovery-data-sdu-pretrained).

+    Superscripts and subscripts are only identified when the collection is using the pretrained model.
+It is not supported in collections that use the custom model.
+    {: note}

 User-trained model
 :   Opens the Smart Document Understanding tool that you can use to pick certain types of text to store in fields other than the `text` field.